Southern Tanzania Safari: When To Go, Where To Go, And What to Expect

 - Binoculars (8×42 recommended), camera + spare batteries, and plenty of SD cards.

 - Essentials: personal meds, malaria prophylaxis advice from your doctor, sunscreen, insect repellent, and a small first-aid kit.
+Domestic flights often restrict luggage to soft bags (commonly 15 kg), so verify limits before you pack.

 Twombili Tip: carry important documents and valuables in a carry-on bag during transfers; remote lodges have limited safe-storage options.